obidea/semantika-sgvizler/README.md

 ![](https://raw.github.com/obidea/semantika-sgvizler/master/res/endpoint.png)

-## Deploy the data visualization page
+## Step 3: Deploy the data visualization page

 * Copy the whole content in `visualization` folder to `$CATALINA_HOME/webapps/indodapoer`
 * If you use a different endpoint address as in the example, you need to edit the `index.html` file and change the default endpoint URL.
-* Go to address `http://localhost:8080/indodapoer/` to see the visualization.
+* Go to address `http://localhost:8080/indodapoer/` to see the visualization and play with it.

 Questions?